Program overview

 Graduates of the Carpentry and Renovation Techniques program can explore a variety of career opportunities in Canada, including:

-• Apprentice Carpenter: Assist lead carpenters in tasks such as framing, drywall installation, and flooring.
+• Apprentice Carpenter: Assist lead carpenters in tasks such as framing, drywall installation, flooring, and trim work.

-• Construction Framer: Support the structural execution of custom homes and larger renovation projects.
+• Construction Framer: Support the structural execution of custom homes and larger renovation projects, ensuring compliance with building practices.

-• Renovator: Lead or assist in renovation projects, including kitchens, bathrooms, and basements.
+• Renovator: Lead or assist in renovation projects, including framing, drywall, flooring, and minor plumbing and electrical work.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.